No flour. No sugar. Yes to tasty treats! With just a few choice ingredients, these no-bake date nut cookies will satisfy your sweet tooth, guilt-free.

 Instructions

 - In a food processor, combine the dates, nuts, and coconut and process until crumbly.
-Add the coconut oil, vanilla, and salt and process until it forms a sticky dough.
+Add the coconut oil and vanilla and process until it forms a sticky dough.

 - Scoop the dough by heaping tablespoons, rolling it between your palms to form balls.